 Can you make Seven Layer Dip without guacamole?

-You can make this taco dip without guacamole.
-Then it would be a 6 Layer Dip!
-You could always find another layer to add, like maybe some vegan cream cheese combined with salsa.
+You can make 7 Layer Dip without guacamole.
+You could always find another creamy layer to add, like warmed cream cheese combined with salsa.

 Either way it’s a perfect vegan chip dip for watching football!